Fourth of July Picnic: Plot summary

 Archie has noticed that the tent flap is no longer tied shut.
 He glances out the back of the tent and sees a woman sitting in a car parked by the tent.
 Archie gets her name, Anna Banau, and asks her if she has seen anyone enter the tent since the speeches started.
 Mrs. Banau says that she has not.
 Archie is impressed by her calm certainty, and concludes that no one entered the tent from the back.
 Someone must have gone in from the platform, stabbed Holt, and then opened the rear flap to make it appear as though the killer came from that direction, not from the platform.

 The body is soon discovered and the police are called.
 It's clear that the local District Attorney would love to hold Wolfe and Archie as material witnesses, but he can't find a legitimate reason, so Wolfe returns home after all.
 The next day, though, Mr. Banau comes calling.
 He knows of his wife's discussion with Archie on the prior afternoon, and cannot understand why the papers report that the police are proceeding on the assumption that the murderer entered the tent from the rear.
 His wife saw no one enter the tent from that side, and that is what she told Archie – surely Archie passed that along to the police.
 When Wolfe tells Banau that Mrs. Banau's information was not passed along, Banau becomes upset and leaves the brownstone, stating that he must tell the police.

 Wolfe sees that he and Archie will be arrested and must make their getaway.
 They head for Saul Panzer's apartment, where they have arranged to meet with the others who were on the speakers' platform.
 Wolfe as yet has no idea who the murderer is, nor the motive for the crime.
 But when the principal suspects arrive at Saul's, Wolfe finds it important that he and Archie share autobiographical sketches with them.
-Then he bluffs the murderer into identifying himself.
+Then he bluffs the murderer into identifying himself by claiming the murderer's fingerprints were found on the tape holding the flap closed.
+Rago immediately admits the prints are his, but claimed all he did was open the tent flap to help Holt breathe more easily.
+However, Wolfe knows Rago would have mentioned that earlier if that were really the case, and Rago is actually the murderer trying to lie his way out.
+Holt had been having an affair with Rago's wife, and Rago killed Holt in a jealous rage upon discovering this.